iqmcorp/docs/docs/guidelines/Workspace-Guidelines.md

 ## Workspace Management

+A **workspace** provides DSP service to another company, meaning it can have 'child' workspaces known as **Customers** (see [Multi-level Customers List](#get-multi-level-customers-list)).
+This section covers the methods and endpoints for managing workspace details.

 ### Create a Workspace

 Create a workspace by providing an invitation hash, workspace domain, and creator details with the following endpoint: